db4rnR/aureuserp/.ai/guidelines/test-examples.md

 }
 ```

-These examples cover a wide range of test types and categories, providing templates that can be used when writing new tests for the AureusERP system.
+These examples cover a wide range of test types and categories, providing templates that can be used when writing new tests for the system.